 - Chivalrous Pervert: Tracy starts out as suicidal and emotionally unbalanced, but Bond gives her a reason to live.

 - Combat Pragmatist: Even more so than Connery, and possibly to Craig's levels.
 When Lazenby's Bond fights you, you're in trouble.
+It probably helped that, unlike Connery, Lazenby was actually a trained martial artist off-screen.

 - Continuity Nod: Combined with a rare example of Breaking the Fourth Wall.
 "This never happened to the other fella."
 (Which is followed by an opening credits sequence featuring footage from all the preceding Bond films).